-A method and system for determining relevance of a document having text and images to a text string is provided.
+A method and system for determining the relevance of a document having text and images to a text string are provided.
 A scoring system identifies image text associated with an image of the document.

 Applications that Can Use an Image Score

 The image score may be used in many applications.
 Some examples mentioned in the patent application include:

 1) A search engine may rank web pages of a search result based on their image scores.
 The image score may be combined with a text relevance score and a static ranking score (like PageRank) to provide an overall ranking.

 2) A document summary system may look at an image score to determine whether an image of a document should be included in a summary, or snippet, of the document.

 3) A document classification system may use an image score calculated from a comparison of image text to a textual description of a class as an indication of similarity between the document and the class.

 4) A vertical search system may factor in an image score to search for items, such as products or news stories.